reallynotburner/apod-scraper/README.md

 npm start
 ```
 You can run in when ever, skipping days is no problem as the script will pick up where it left off during the last session.
 It will keep the node session open as long as there are more days to scrape.
-With my apikey, it takes a few minutes to hit the api the maximum number of times ~2000 hits.
+With my apikey, it takes a few minutes to hit the api the maximum number of times ~2000 hits and then waits a bit more than an hour before getting more.
 If you are using the DEMO_KEY, the session would take about 8 months to gather the entire data set, as you only get 50 hits a day on that.
 In general on error it leaves the session.
 There's still some exit conditions that aren't caught so user beware.